Our Top 10 Garlic Uses

 So, while garlic might come in handy on Halloween for fighting the undead, it’s also important to know what you can use the plant for during the rest of the year.
-Here are a few little known facts of what you can do with garlic:
+Here are a few little-known facts about what you can do with garlic:

 Comment below to tell us what you use garlic for and see what other say.
 Share the wealth and stay prepared.

 If you want to ward off all those blood-sucking vampires from knocking on your door this Halloween, garlic is the way to go!
 In fact, the notion that garlic wards off vampires might have come from the fact that garlic is a natural mosquito repellent.

 It’s not clear exactly why mosquitoes don’t like garlic but it probably has something to do with the plant’s compounds being harmful.
 You can repel mosquitoes by either hanging garlic cloves around your deck or campsite or by applying garlic extract to your skin.

 9. Garden Pesticide

 A lot of commercial pesticides can be harmful to the environment and dangerous to keep around your family.
 Garlic is a natural pesticide and is just as effective as many commercial options.
 Mince three garlic cloves and add them to a tablespoon of mineral oil and let them sit for 24 hours.
 Strain out the garlic and add the oil - along with a teaspoon of dish soap - to a pint of water and apply through a spray bottle to your plants.

 8. Fish Bait